 The expectation of the Committee on Admissions at Washington University is for the Standardized Video Interview to be completed in one sitting, prior to one’s scheduled live virtual interviews with faculty.
 The SVI can be accomplished from one’s home or another location of choice where you have a significant degree of privacy.
 You will need a desktop or laptop computer with a functioning webcam, microphone, keyboard and internet connection (we do not recommend using a mobile device).
 The platform has specific browser requirements that will be described when you check in.
 If invited to participate, you can register for the SVI and complete the assessment later.
-You’ll receive an automatic email after registration to re-access your SVI assessment before the deadline date.
+You’ll receive an automatic email after registration to re-access your SVI assessment before your scheduled interview date.

-Breaks between answering the questions, if necessary, should be limited.
+Breaks between answering questions, if necessary, should be limited.
 We expect the SVI to take an applicant about 30 minutes to complete.

-Professional dress (business casual) is recommended, and eye contact with your camera is, of course, encouraged.
+Professional dress (business casual) is recommended, and eye contact with your camera is encouraged.
 We ask that you take the test in an environment that is quiet and free from distractions, but you will not be evaluated on the quality of your room or background.
 Video and written responses will be evaluated by faculty Committee on Admissions members and senior medical students.
 Both groups have been trained to employ rubrics established by Committee on Admissions leadership.

 It is expected that applicants completing a SVI will not record the experience using any means or technology.
 The sharing or posting of questions posed in the SVI is prohibited.
 Students should not refresh their browser during the SVI experience, and responses to written questions are expected to be original and typed extemporaneously.
 Cutting and pasting from another source (including one’s own personal files) in answering the written question is prohibited.